flint/flint/README.md

 Flint uses the default `ExceptionListener` and implements an `ExceptionController` which looks for error templates in `views/Exception`.
 The logic for when to get what template is the same as specified in the symfony cookbook.

+The default error templates are taken from Symfony.

 ### Configurations from json file(s)

 Remains to be done